 - Strew the cheese, spinach, bacon and shallots over the bottom of a half blind-baked pie shell.

 - Pour the egg mixture over all.
-And put on a foil line baking tray - spillage
+And put on a foil line baking tray.

-- Bake Pour into the half blind-baked pie crust and bake for 30 minutes or until the custard is set.
+- Bake for 30 minutes or until the custard is set.

 - Let sit for 10 minutes for slicing.